 NMG Aerospace’s Assembly Capabilities

-NMG Aerospace has long been a trusted provider of aerospace assembly services for major aircraft manufacturers.
-We have considerable assembly experience with aircraft landing gear and flight control actuators, but we’ve worked with a wide range of different aircraft assemblies.
+NMG Aerospace has long been a trusted provider of aerospace fabrication, assembly, and testing services for major aircraft manufacturers.
+We have considerable manufacturing assembly experience with aircraft landing gear and flight control actuators, but we’ve worked with a wide range of different aircraft assemblies.
 With our comprehensive on-site testing capabilities, we can assess the performance of every assembly ourselves, so you can trust that the final product will meet or exceed industry standards.

-We have a proven track record of executing complex fabrication assembly projects on deadline.
+We have a proven track record of executing complex aerospace assembly and testing projects on deadline.
 With our decades of aircraft manufacturing experience and our full suite of aviation assembly technology, we can support all of your aerospace assembly needs.

 Precision and Quality

-As an experienced aerospace manufacturing company, NMG understands the critical importance of precision and quality during fabrication assembly.
+As an experienced aerospace manufacturing company, NMG understands the critical importance of precision and quality during fabrication, assembly, and design.
 Our aviation assembly technology is built for repeatability, and we perform multiple, rigorous quality checks throughout the process to ensure human eyes on every step.
 We proudly guarantee that every assembly from the NMG manufacturing floor will meet or exceed industry standards.

 Why Choose NMG for Your Aerospace Assembly Needs